CTFd/CTFd/docs/plugins.rst

 The CTFd developers will do their best to not introduce breaking changes but keep in mind that the plugin interface is still under development and could change.

-If you have any questions/comments we're always open to discussion on the [CTFd Slack](https://slack.ctfd.io/).

 Architecture
 ------------